4rdii/Securtiy-Reviews/README.md

 ## Summary of Protocol Findings

 Below is a summary of the protocol findings documented in this repository.
 Each summary provides a brief overview of the vulnerability, its potential impact, and any recommended mitigation strategies.

-- Prebit.io:
+**Private Audits**
+- Prebit.io: PREBIT is a trusted global hub for decentralized market projections.
+**Code4rena Audits**
-- DYAD stablecoin:
+- DYAD stablecoin: Two issues confirmed
+- Munchables: One issues confirmed
+- Noya: One issues confirmed
+**Sherlock Audits**
-- TITLES.xyz: Two issues confirmed [Sherlock.xyz Report](https://audits.sherlock.xyz/contests/326/report)
+- TITLES.xyz: Two issues confirmed [Report](https://audits.sherlock.xyz/contests/326/report)
 - Exactly Protocol
+- Midas: One issue confirmed [Report](https://audits.sherlock.xyz/contests/332/report)

 For detailed information, please refer to the corresponding PDF files.

 ## Contact

-If you have any questions, comments, or suggestions regarding the security findings in this repository, please feel free to open an issue or contact the repository owner.
+If you have any questions, comments, or suggestions regarding the security findings in this repository, or if you want to contact me for a private audit! please feel free to open an issue or contact the repository [owner](agh1994@gmail.com).